sabarim/STEm-Seg/README.md

 # STEm-Seg
-This repository contains the official implementation for the paper:
+This repository contains the official inference and training implementation for the paper:

 **STEm-Seg: Spatio-temporal Embeddings for Instance Segmentation in Videos**